 IBM Cloud Docs

-The public IBM Cloud® Virtual Servers offerings are IBM-managed, multi-tenant virtual server deployments.
+The public IBM Cloud® Virtual Servers for Classic are IBM-managed, multi-tenant virtual server deployments.
 They give you rapid scalability and higher-cost effectiveness with pre-defined sizes that meet all business requirements to get you up and running quickly.

 Newer version available!
 Try our Virtual Servers for VPC.
 For more information, see Virtual Private Cloud.

-• Global availability The public virtual server offering is available in data centers across the globe.
+• Global availability Classic public virtual servers are available in data centers across the globe.

-• Configuration choices, rapid deployment, and scalability The public virtual server offering gives you small or large virtual server options to meet various workload requirements.
+• Configuration choices, rapid deployment, and scalability Classic public virtual servers gives you small or large virtual server options to meet various workload requirements.

 The following families of public instances are available for this offering.